ericoporto/ags-manual-wiki/EditorRoom.md

 will also adjust zoom.

 **Context Menu**

 Right clicking should bring the context menu.
+There is a special case for area editing modes (Hotspots, Walkable areas, and alike) in which right click works as a "eraser"; in these modes context menu is called by a Shift + RMB combination.
-It will usually contain the "Copy mouse coordinates to clipboard" entry, but it can contain additional options depending on active layer or what is right clicked - like a character or an object.
+The context menu will usually contain the "Copy mouse coordinates to clipboard" command, but it can contain additional options depending on active layer or what is right clicked - like a character or an object.

 ### Background